Tholos de Montelirio: Site

 All human remains at the site were found to contain "very high levels" of mercury.
 This is believed to be either due to their continuous exposure to mercury-containing cinnabar or because their skin was painted with mercury.
-Additionally, evidence of osteoarthritis was found in bones, which, considering the 40-year average life expectancy in the Copper Age, may indicate that those humans either walked a lot or were dancers.
+Additionally, evidence of osteoarthritis was found in bones, which may indicate that those humans either walked a lot or were dancers.

 Ivory Lady

 In 2008 the skeleton of a high-ranking individual buried in the site's tomb was discovered and was thought to be a man.
 Because of surrounding ivory artifacts, the skeleton has been dubbed the Ivory Man.
 However, in 2021 it was announced that, based on the analysis of sex-specific amelogenin peptide in tooth enamel, the skeleton is that of a woman.
 The corresponding results were published in 2023 by Nature and a new name for the skeleton, the Ivory Lady, was proposed.